sleak-lbl/weekly-emails/items/curtailment.md

 restrictions.
 NERSC continues to remain open while following site-specific protection plans.
 We remain in operation, with the majority of NERSC staff working remotely, and only staff essential to operations onsite.
-We do not expect any significant changes to our operations until October at the earliest.
+We do not expect any significant changes to our operations in the next few months.

 You can continue to expect regular online consulting and account support as well as schedulable online appointments.
 Trainings continue to be held online.